 Looking back over the last 12 years, only two teams that finished in the top three in turnover differential the previous year went on to finish with a stronger turnover differential the next season.
 That was the 2012 New England Patriots and 2016 Kansas City Chiefs.
 Of the teams who have finished in the bottom three, only twice has a team finished with a worse turnover margin the next year (2012 Eagles & 2007 49ers).

 What’s really stands out is how the regression on both sides has a big impact on the overall record of a team the next season.
 Rarely will a team finish in the Top 5 and improve on their win total the next season.
 Same thing with teams who finish at the bottom.
 Chances are they will win more games the following year.

 While looking at the previous season might not help us predict who will win the turnover battle for a particular game the next year, it’s a great tool to use for making your win total predictions.
-Here’s a look at the top and bottom five teams on each side of the turnover differential from 2016, along with their current win total for 2017.
+Here’s a look at the top and bottom five teams on each side of the turnover differential from 2018.

 Using Last Year’s Turnover Differential to Handicap NFL Win Totals